ViacheslavPomazan/GA4_Conversion_Funnel-PowerBI_Tableau_and_BigQuery_project/README.md

 # GA4 Conversion Funnel | Power BI, Tableau & BigQuery Project 🚀

 ## Project Overview
-The primary goal is to visualize the user journey from the 'session_start' to the final 'purchase' through such stages as 'view_item', 'add_to_cart', 'begin_checkout', 'add_shipping_info', 'add_payment_info', identifying where potential customers drop off and how different user segments behave throughout the funnel.
-Data is sourced from the `ga4_obfuscated_sample_ecommerce` public dataset, containing 4M+ rows of session data from November 1, 2020, to January 31, 2021.
-Unfortunately, neither the full CSV file extracted from BigQuery nor the Power BI .pbix file can be included in the repository due to their sizes (138 MB and 88 MB respectively).
-The first 500 rows of data are provided in the ga4_conversion_funnel_sample.csv file.
-The link to the full dataset is here: [Link](https://drive.google.com/file/d/1de58cEZOWrLjjCqQTtMt2_MUJfmkAgas/view?usp=sharing)
+The core of this project is a comprehensive study of e-commerce conversion using raw GA4 data from BigQuery.
+The primary goal is to visualize and analyze the complete user journey — from `session_start` to the final `purchase` — through key stages including `view_item`, `add_to_cart`, `begin_checkout`, `add_shipping_info`, and `add_payment_info`.

-Project visualization was developed in two versions: Power BI Report and Tableau Dashboard.
+By transforming 4M+ rows of raw events into actionable insights, the project tracks both quantitative and time-based funnel metrics to identify where customers drop off and how different user segments behave.
+To demonstrate cross-platform expertise, the final visualization was developed in two versions: a Power BI Report and a Tableau Dashboard.

 ## Key Objectives: 🎯
 * <b>Funnel Visualization:</b> Map the progression between key events: session_start → view_item → add_to_cart → begin_checkout → add_shipping_info → add_payment_info → purchase.